Deathspike/mangarack.cs/README.md

 	1. Ensure Mono 2.10.8+ is installed.
 Debian/Ubuntu requires `sudo apt-get install mono-runtime mono-gmcs libgdiplus libmono-system-data2.0-cil`
 	2. Download the 'MangaRack for Mono' archive from the Build directory.
 	3. Extract the contents of the archive to a directory in which to synchronize.
-	4. Open the text file and add unique identifiers of manga series to synchronize.
+	4. Open the text file and add locations of manga series to synchronize.
 	5. Run MangaRack and wait for the synchronization to be completed.
 	6. (Optionally) Import the directory in ComicRack and synchronize to a reading device.
 	7. Have fun reading!

 ### Advanced Usage

-	Usage: mangarack [options] [uniqueIdentifier, ...]
+	Usage: mangarack [options] [location, ...]

 	-a, --animation      Disable animation framing.
 	-d, --duplication    Disable duplication prevention.